alexramos2007/devopsforlife-ambiente-producao-full/exercicios/readme.md

 The etcd database requires an odd number of nodes so that it can always elect a leader with a majority of the etcd cluster.
 If the etcd database cannot elect a leader, etcd can suffer from split brain, requiring the cluster to be restored from backup.
 If one of the three etcd nodes fails, the two remaining nodes can elect a leader because they have the majority of the total number of etcd nodes.

-# Aula 1 - Rancher HA - Preparação
+# Passo 1 - Rancher HA - Preparação

 ## INCIO